edutorres12/Search-input-jquery-plugin/README.md

-# Search-input-jquery-plugin
+# Search-input-jquery-plugin e-search.js
-jQuery e-search plugin which enables an input field to filter through a large data set by fading out the unmatched entries.
+jQuery e-search.js plugin which enables an input field to filter through a large data set by fading out the unmatched entries.

 ## Demo and Examples